20/09/2022

 Acetate frame

-The material probably preferred by all designers: acetate allows for glasses of every shape and color, and it is possible to vary the thickness of the frame at will, making it more robust and important or thin and refined.
+The material probably preferred by all designers: acetate allows for glasses of every shape and color, and it is possible to vary the thickness of the frame at will, making it more robust and significant or thin and refined.

 Acetate frame